turingschool-examples/challenges/functional_programming_in_js/README.md

 # Practice with Functional Programming (And a refresher on enumerators)

 ## What is this?
-The purpose of this repo is to practice functional programming by implementing your own versions of enumerators in the style of Mythical Creatures.
+The purpose of this project is to practice functional programming by implementing your own versions of enumerators in the style of Mythical Creatures.

 ## How do I use it?
 ### First, make sure you have Mocha and Chai installed on your system